McHardex/newsAndWeatherApp/README.md

 A web application for reading different news ranging from sports, entertainment, technolojgy and general news around the globe as well as checking weather forcast around your location

+## Features of the template
+* Users can Signup and log in on the app.
+* Users can read news..
+* Users can check weather forecast in their location.

 ## Made With
   ### UI